Vacuum polarization in the Schwarzschild black hole with a global monopole: Abstract

 \section{Abstract}

 We investigate vacuum polarization on the event horizon of a Schwarzschild black hole carrying a global monopole.
 For a massless scalar field $\Psi$ in the Hartle-Hawking state and with arbitrary curvature coupling, we compute the renormalized vacuum expectation value $\langle \Psi^2 \rangle_{\textrm{ren}}$.
 The monopole produces a solid-angle deficit and makes the spacetime non-Ricci-flat.
-Working perturbatively in the monopole parameter $\eta$ and retaining terms through $O(\eta^2)$, we find that $\langle \Psi^2 \rangle_{\textrm{ren}}$ on the horizon splits into two contributions: a genuinely monopole-induced term evaluated at the horizon and the usual Schwarzschild result - with the event horizon radius modified by the presence of $\eta$.
-Our result parallels earlier analyses for Schwarzschild black holes pierced by a cosmic string.
+Working perturbatively in the monopole parameter $\eta$ and retaining terms through $O(\eta^2)$, we find that $\langle \Psi^2 \rangle_{\textrm{ren}}$ on the horizon splits into two contributions: a genuinely monopole-induced term evaluated at the horizon and the usual Schwarzschild result--with the event horizon radius modified by the presence of $\eta$.
+We also investigate whether an analogous decomposition holds for $\langle T^{\mu}_{\phantom{\mu}\mu}\rangle_\textrm{ren}$ when it is determined by this method.
+Our result parallels earlier analyses of Schwarzschild black holes pierced by a cosmic string.